Rare Earth Elements

 In the future projections for REE markets, it is predicted that the increasing demand for environmentally friendly energy generation systems (wind energy, solid oxide fuel cells and electric vehicles) with the tightening of emission and environmental regulations will also increase the demand for REEs in the future.
 It is thought that the demand for REEs (Tb, Dy, Nd and Pr) used in magnet production will increase and there will be a supply problem in the supply of these elements starting from 2025.
 Another factor that increases the importance of REEs is that the production of rare earth elements (refined product production) is concentrated in China at a rate of 80%, and since the 1990s, China has used its REE reserves as a weapon in solving commercial, political and strategic problems.
 Most recently, in 2010, due to the conflict between China and Japan in the North China Sea, China's restriction on REE exports (with practices such as production quota, export quota, merger of manufacturing companies, resource tax, export license) caused a significant increase in REE prices.

 In our country, search and technology studies in the field of RRE have accelerated recently, similar to the world.
-In this context, the construction of a pilot plant for the operation of basnazite ore in Eskişehir / Beylikova by Eti Mining Operations is ongoing.
+In this context, a pilot plant for the mineral processing operation of basnazite ore in Eskişehir / Beylikova by Eti Mining Operations built.
 Exploration studies of MTA in Malatya, Burdur and Isparta are ongoing.

-In addition, Rare Earth Elements Research Institute (NATEN) was established in order to monitor and encourage research in the field of REE in our country.
-NATEN started to continue their activities in the new established Turkey Power, Nuclear and Mining Research Institute (TENMAK) since 2020.
+In addition, Rare Earth Elements Research Institute (NATEN) was established in order to monitor and encourage research in the field of NTE in our country.
+NATEN started to continue their activities in the new established Türkiye Power, Nuclear and Mining Research Institute (TENMAK) since 2020.

 The details presented here have been prepared with the aim of informing the users of the website of our Ministry, and do not possess the characteristics of official binding documents.